Sabrinalulu/line_chatbot/README.md

-# Line Bot 教學
+# Line Bot
+(This README.md is reference to [yaoandy107](https://github.com/yaoandy107/line-bot-tutorial))

-本教程介紹如何使用 Python LINE Bot SDK 在 Heroku 上架設一個簡單的學舌鳥機器人。
+A Python program presents how to create a LINE Bot SDK on Heroku.

-如果您想以另一種語言架設範例 bot，請參閱以下  LINE Bot SDK repositories。
+If you want to use other languages to set up LINE BOT, check out LINE Bot SDK repositories as follows:
 - [PHP](https://github.com/line/line-bot-sdk-php)
 - [Go](https://github.com/line/line-bot-sdk-go)
 - [Perl](https://github.com/line/line-bot-sdk-perl)